The COVID-19 pandemic has had a dramatic impact on our lives and has, understandably, led to a lot of anxiety and concern for everyone.

 Fortunately, some vaccinations have now been developed and are available for certain population groups.

-We have summarised some of the information found in the guides below.
+We have summarised some of the information found from the EULAR website too.

 Are the vaccines safe for patients with inflammatory rheumatic diseases?